-The need for an agreed plan for managing tree safety relates to the Council's duty of care as expressed under the Occupier's Liability Acts 1957 and 1984.
-The Health and Safety at Work Act 1974 also places a duty on employers to ensure, so far as is reasonably practical, that employees and members of the public are not put at risk.
-See Appendix 1
+The need for an agreed strategy for managing tree safety relates to the Council's duty of care as expressed under the Occupier's Liability Acts 1957 and 1984.
+The Health and Safety at Work Act 1974 also places a duty on employers to ensure, so far as is reasonably practical, that employees and members of the public are not put at an unacceptable level of risk, as classified by the Health and Safety Executive Framework for the tolerability of risk.
+See Legal Overview in Appendix 1.

-Who needs to know about the operational plan?
+2.1.3 Who needs to know about the Management Strategy?

-The Chief Executive, all directors of departments that manage land with trees, relevant Heads of Service and other staff involved in site management, and in particular the person named as being responsible for each site where there are trees (usually the Premises Responsible Person).
-What does the plan involve?
+The Chief Executive, all directors of departments that manage land with trees, relevant Heads of Service and other staff involved in site management, and in particular the person named as being responsible for each site where there are trees (usually the Premises Responsible Person, PRP).
+The PRP for each site is responsible for ensuring tree inspections are carried out in a timely manner.
+Contractors employed by the Council on tree matters also need to know about the strategy and how the Council manages tree safety.